Back to homepage

 The details most readers never saw once the original coverage cycle moved on.

 Most people remember only the first chapter: Matthew Perry died in October 2023, the medical examiner said ketamine was the primary cause, and then coverage seemed to drift away.
 But federal prosecutors later described something much broader.
-In August 2024, the U.S. Attorney's Office said five defendants had been charged in connection with Perry's fatal ketamine supply chain, including two physicians, Perry's live-in assistant Kenneth Iwamasa, an intermediary named Erik Fleming, and alleged dealer Jasveen Sangha, the so-called Ketamine Queen.
+In August 2024, the U.S. Attorney's Office said five defendants had been charged in connection with Perry's fatal ketamine supply chain, including two physicians, Perry's live-in assistant Kenneth Iwamasa, an intermediary named Erik Fleming, and alleged dealer Jasveen Sangha, who was described in court filings as the Ketamine Queen.

 The outcome has come in waves, not one clean verdict.
 Plasencia was sentenced in December 2025 to 30 months in federal prison.
 Chavez was sentenced later that month to home confinement, supervised release, and community service.
-DOJ reporting at the end of 2025 said Iwamasa, Fleming, and Sangha were still awaiting sentencing, and newer ABC reporting indicated at least some of those hearings had slipped into April 2026.
-That staggered rollout is exactly why the case feels unfinished to the public even though major parts of it have already been resolved.
+DOJ reporting at the end of 2025 said Iwamasa, Fleming, and Sangha were still awaiting sentencing, and newer reporting showed at least some of those hearings had slipped into spring 2026.

 Timeline